 Lago Vista ISD offers services for students who are identified as dyslexic.
 Dyslexia services are designed to provide comprehensive reading, writing, and spelling instruction for students who have been identified as dyslexic.
 The program provides a continuum of services that address phonemic awareness, grapho-phonemic knowledge, language structure, and linguistic patterns and processes.
-The Section 504 or ARD committee on each campus determines placement in the dyslexia program.
+The Section 504 or ARD committee on each campus determines eligibility for services and accommodations for dyslexia and related disorders.